msinamsina/pyautomail/docs/index.rst

 startups to enterprises, professionals, and developers.

-Whether you need to send bulk emails, automate Gmail tasks, or improve your email communication efficiency, **PYautomail** is here to streamline your workflow and enhance productivity.
+Whether you need to send bulk emails, automate Gmail tasks, or improve your email communication efficiency, **PyAutoMail** is here to streamline your workflow and enhance productivity.

 .. note::